johnj102608/stratsim_helper/README.md

 │
 └── StratSim_Dashboard_UPDATED.xlsx # output (created by script)

+## How to run this
+After having the template file and "Financial Details" ready, run main.exe, and you should see the output file generated.

 ## config.json
 Edit this file to change configs.
 Brief explanation for each row: